-The AC met with the external auditors five times, and with the internal auditors five times during the year, and, in each case, at least one of these meetings was conducted without the presence of management.
+The AC met with the external auditors five times during the year and at least one of these meetings was without the presence of management and the internal auditors.
+The AC also met with the internal auditors five times during the year, and at least one of these meetings was conducted without the presence of management and the external auditors.

-The AC reviewed and approved the Group's external auditor's audit plan for the year and assessed the quality of the work carried out by the external auditors in accordance with the Audit Quality Indicators Disclosure Framework published by the Accounting and Corporate Regulatory Authority (ACRA), and is satisfied with the performance.
-Taking into account the requirements under the Accountants Act (Chapter 2) of Singapore, the AC undertook a review of the independence and objectivity of the external auditors through discussions with the external auditors as well as reviewing the audit and non-audit fees awarded to them, and has confirmed that the non-audit services performed by the external auditors would not affect their independence.
-For details of fees payable to the auditors in respect of audit and non-audit services, please refer to Note 26 of the Notes to the Financial Statements on page 181.
+The AC reviewed and approved the Group external auditor's audit plan for the year and assessed the quality of the work carried out by the external auditors in accordance with the Audit Quality Indicators Disclosure Framework published by the Accounting and Corporate Regulatory Authority ("ACRA") and is satisfied with the performance.
+Taking into account the requirements under the Accountants Act (Chapter 2) of Singapore, the AC undertook a review of the independence and objectivity of the external auditors through discussions with the external auditors as well as reviewing the audit and non-audit fees awarded to them and has confirmed that the non-audit services performed by the external auditors would not affect their independence.
+For details of fees payable to the auditors in respect of audit and non-audit services. please refer to Note 26 of the Notes to the Financial Statements on page 188.

-The Company has complied with Rules 712, and Rule 715 read with 716 of the SGX Listing Manual in relation to its auditing firms.
+The Company has complied with Rule 712, and Rule 715 read with Rule 716 of the SGX Listing Manual in relation to its auditing firms.

-The Company also has an in-house internal audit team ("Group Internal Audit"), which together with the external auditors, report their findings and recommendations to the AC independently.
+The Company also has an in-house internal audit function ("Group Internal Audit"), which together with the external auditors, report their findings and recommendations to the AC independently.
 The role of Group Internal Audit is to provide independent assurance to the AC to ensure that the Company maintains a sound system of internal controls.
-In this aspect, Group Internal Audit conducts regular reviews of the adequacy and effectiveness of the Group's material internal controls, including financial, operational, compliance and IT controls and risk management.
-Any significant non-compliance or failures in internal controls and recommendations for improvements are reported to the AC.
-They also undertake investigations as directed by the AC.
+In this aspect, Group Internal Audit conducts regular reviews of the adequacy and effectiveness of the Group's key internal controls, including financial, operational, compliance and IT controls, and risk management.
+Any significant non-compliance or failures in internal controls together with recommendations for improvements are reported to the AC.
+Group Internal Audit also undertakes investigations as directed by the AC.

-Group Internal Audit has direct access to the AC and unfettered access to all the Group's documents, records, properties and personnel.
+Group Internal Audit has direct access to the AC and unfettered access to all the documents, records, properties and personnel of the Group.
 The AC approves the hiring, removal, evaluation and compensation of the Head of Group Internal Audit, whose primary line of reporting is to the Chairman of the AC, with an administrative reporting line to the CEO of the Company.
-The AC also reviewed the adequacy and effectiveness of Group Internal Audit and is satisfied that the team is independent and adequately resourced with persons with relevant qualifications and experience, and has appropriate standing within the Company.
-Group Internal Audit attends the Company's and the Group's key strategy sessions and executive meetings, and is staffed with professionals with sufficient expertise in corporate governance, risk management, internal controls and other relevant disciplines.
-The AC also reviewed the training costs and programmes attended by Group Internal Audit to ensure that their technical knowledge and skill sets remain current and relevant.
+The AC reviewed the adequacy and effectiveness of Group Internal Audit and is satisfied that the team is independent, effective and adequately resourced with persons with relevant qualifications and experience, and has appropriate standing within the Company, Group Internal Audit attends the Company's and the Group's key strategy sessions and executive meetings, and is staffed with professionals with sufficient expertise in corporate governance, risk management, internal controls, and other relevant disciplines.
+The AC also reviewed the training costs and programmes attended by Group Internal Audit to ensure that their technical knowledge and skill sets remain. current and relevant.